mmdagent-ex/site-doc/content.en/docs/86_messages.md

 ROTATE_EVENT_STOP|(model alias)
 {{</message>}}

-## Executing Texture Animation
+## Texture Animation

 **TEXTURE_SETANIMATIONRATE**

-Change the animation speed of Animation PNG (APNG) textures individually.
+Change the animation speed for an APNG texture per texture.

-- `textureFileName` should match the texture specification string within the model.
+- `textureFileName` should match the texture identifier used in the model.
-- `rate` is standard at 1.0, half at 0.5, double at 2.0, and stopped at 0.0.
+- `rate` is 1.0 for normal speed, 0.5 half speed, 2.0 double speed.
+0.0 stops.

 {{<message>}}
 TEXTURE_SETANIMATIONRATE|model alias|textureFileName|rate